WalletWasabi/WasabiDoc/docs/using-wasabi/NetworkLevelPrivacy.md

 Lets you test if an element is in a set without revealing the set itself.

 `Golomb-Rice Filters`.
-Smaller bloom filters, used by BIP158.
+Smaller bloom filters, used by [BIP 158](/using-wasabi/BIPs.md#bip-158-compact-block-filters-for-light-clients).

-`Client Side Filtering`, Neutrino Filtering, [BIP157](https://github.com/bitcoin/bips/blob/master/bip-0157.mediawiki), [BIP158](https://github.com/bitcoin/bips/blob/master/bip-0158.mediawiki).
+`Client Side Filtering`, Neutrino Filtering, [BIP 157](/using-wasabi/BIPs.md#bip-157-client-side-block-filtering), [BIP 158](/using-wasabi/BIPs.md#bip-158-compact-block-filters-for-light-clients).
 The idea that clients don’t have to send filters to full nodes, but rather they do the opposite: full nodes create filters and send them to clients instead.
 From here on clients can download blocks from other sources.
 It’s a decently private way of establishing wallet UTXO state.